The Franklin County Veteran’s Memorial provides vital services to both Veterans and to the community.

 The Franklin County Veteran’s Memorial provides vital services to both Veteran’s and to the community.

-- Franklin County Veteran’s Service Commission assists Veterans with financial and housing help as well as employment counseling in coordination with the Ohio Job and Family Services
+- Franklin County Veteran’s Service Commission provides Veterans with financial and housing assistance and employment counseling in coordination with the Ohio Job and Family Services

-- Franklin County Veteran’s Memorial houses more than 145,000 square feet of meeting and exhibition space, banquet rooms, and a 3,916 seat theater
+- With more than 145,000 square feet of meeting and exhibition space, banquet rooms, and a 3,916 seat theater, Vet’s Memorial serves the community through job fairs, high school and college commencement ceremonies, concerts and more

-The Columbus Downtown Development Corporation (CDDC) and Franklin County Commissioners are planning to demolish the Veteran’s Memorial and in its place, will build a small, interactive military history museum.
+The Columbus Downtown Development Corporation (CDDC) and Franklin County Commissioners plan to demolish the Veteran’s Memorial and may build a small, interactive military history museum.
+According to documentation, the CDDC does not have to improve the land for 20 years.

-They state this is to honor Veteran’s yet say they do not know what they will do with the Memorial Plaques and memorabilia housed in the current Veteran’s Memorial.
+The small museum is supposed to honor Vets yet CDDC stated they do not know what will be done with the Memorial Plaques and memorabilia housed in the current Memorial.
 Veterans are offended by this.

-Activities that regularly booked the Veteran’s Memorial will be forced to find other venues or may have to leave Columbus due to inadequate auditorium space.
+Activities that regularly booked the Memorial, such as the annual Martin Luther King Day event, will be forced to find other venues.
+Some may have to leave Columbus due to inadequate auditorium space.

-- The Veterans all-inclusive plan that addressed fire suppression, asbestos, and electrical issues in a progressive, modern facility was shut out of consideration.
+- The Veterans all-inclusive plan for renovation addressed fire suppression, asbestos, and electrical issues in a progressive, modern facility but this plan was shut out of consideration.

-- The Veteran’s Service Commission is being forced to move from a 58 yr. old building to a 107 yr. old building.
+- The Veteran’s Service Commission is being forced to move from a 58 yr. old building to a 107 yr. old building with inadequate parking or handicap access.

 - Veteran’s Memorial was bought with bonds and built by Veterans for Veterans and the community.